 - Material: plastic, metal, semimetal

-- Vertical manager door opens to right or left with single knob; horizontal manager has snap-on cover
+- Vertical manager door opens to the right or left with single knob; the horizontal manager has a snap-on cover

 - Rigid vertical manager trough minimizes movement when installed on the end of a row or racks; full rectangular base supports heavy cable bundles